Paul-Roux-Phys/BootstrapVirasoro.jl/JuliVirBootstrap.org

     Field{T}
 Object representing a conformal field.
-Contains the values of the 4 parameters `"Δ"`,`"δ"`,`"P"`,`"p"` for its conformal dimension, and flags saying whether the field is in the Kac table, degenerate, logarithmic or diagonal.
+Contains the values of the 4 parameters `"Δ"`,`"δ"`,`"P"`,`"p"` for its conformal dimension, and flags saying whether the field has declared and rational Kac indices, is degenerate, or diagonal.
 """
 struct Field{T}